ddewaele/nestjs-testing/README.md

 ## Starting a NestJS project

-The script was created using the NestJS CLI
+The project was bootstrapped using the NestJS CLI using the `nest new` command to create a basic project.

 ```
 nest new nestjs-testing
 ```

-We then proceeded to create our Movie resource
+We then proceeded to create our Movie resource using the `nest g resource` CLI recipe, giving us a module, controller service, entity and DTOs.
 ```
 base ❯ nest g resource
 ?
 What name would you like to use for this resource (plural, e.g., "users")? movies